Ergenekon (organization): Tuncay Güney's testimony (2001)

 The person whose statements to the police in 2001 formed "the backbone of the indictment" was a spy named Tuncay Güney, alias "İpek".
 Güney is believed to be subordinate to Mehmet Eymür, formerly of the National Intelligence Organization (MİT)'s Counterterrorism Department.
 Eymür was discharged and his department disbanded in 1997.
 Güney's relationship to the MİT has been a matter of confusion; his boss was once a MİT employee, while the MİT says Güney was not (specifically, he was not a "registered informant") and that the MİT considered him a suspicious person.

 He had allegedly been tasked with infiltrating the gendarmerie's intelligence agency (JITEM) and Ergenekon in 1992.
 Güney was apprehended in 2001 for issuing fake licenses and plates for luxury cars.
 He is still sentenced in absentia for this offense.
 No charges have been brought against him in the frame of the Ergenekon investigation, some say as a result of a bargain struck with the authorities.
 However, he is currently under investigation, and State Prosecutor Ziya Hurşit Karayurt has proposed that he be subpoenaed.
 The court is deliberating whether to consolidate his earlier case with the Ergenekon one.
 In addition, legal proceedings have been initiated to obtain his testimony from abroad using Interpol.
 Prosecutor Öz has prepared a list of 37 questions for Güney, who says he will cooperate if the questioning is done by the Canadian police.

 Güney has been said to conflate fact and fiction, casting doubt over the indictment, which names him a "fugitive suspect" (firari şüpheli).
 Güney is seen as such an important figure that rival press groups have exchanged columns accusing one another of attempting to influence public opinion by questioning his credibility.
-It is alleged that one the parties, Aydın Doğan, was asked not to publish material about Ergenekon, by Veli Küçük through Doğu Perinçek.
+It is alleged that one of the parties, Aydın Doğan, was asked not to publish material about Ergenekon, by Veli Küçük through Doğu Perinçek.
 In December 2008, Güney said that a Hürriyet reporter offered him a bribe not to talk about the newspaper, one of whose senior members is allegedly in Ergenekon.
 Hürriyet denied the allegations.